 Verstatile outfielder Coco Crisp (.228, 3, 14) signs a $5.25 million, one-year contract with the A's.
 The 30-year-old flychaser, who can play all three spots in the outfield, underwent surgery on both shoulders limiting his playing time to only 49 games with the Royals last season, who declined an $8 million option on the Californian speedy switch-hitter.

 Darren Oliver inks a $3.5 million, one-year pact that includes a 2011 option making the 39-year-old southpaw a Ranger for the third time in his 16-year major league career.
-The left-hander reliever retired in 2005, but resurrected his career with the Mets the following year, before becoming a fixture in the Angels bullpen the past three seasons.
+The left-handed reliever retired in 2005, but resurrected his career with the Mets the following year, before becoming a fixture in the Angels bullpen the past three seasons.

 The Cubs trade lefty reliever Sean Marshall to the Reds for southpaw starter Travis Wood, outfielder Dave Sappelt and minor league infielder Ronald Torreyes.
 In February, Chicago's former set-up man will sign a three-year, $18 million extension with his new team that runs through 2015.